am0eba-byte/personal-remote-repo/docs/frankenVVreview.md

 # Frankenstein Variorum Review

-This page is a review/critique of the (Digital Frankenstein Variorum)[https://frankensteinvariorum.github.io/viewer/], which collects editions of Mary Shelley's novel Frankenstein and compares moments of change between each edition for users to experience.
+This page is a review/critique of the [Digital Frankenstein Variorum](https://frankensteinvariorum.github.io/viewer/), which collects editions of Mary Shelley's novel Frankenstein and compares moments of change between each edition for users to experience.

 ### Interesting Discovery Moments